 Learn from my mistakes and ensure that you have the essential keywords of the item within the title.

 Even put them in capitals if you think it might help.
 A great way to ensure you’re maximising the keywords of your eBay listing is to use every single character you’re given when inputting the title.

 Again, something I’m guilty of is not checking the product category when listing.

-This is because when listing items on eBay I tend to search for the product and then click ‘sell similar’ or just ignore the field altogether when listing. (eBay picks the most relevant one for you when listing your product, although it’s not always correct)
+This is because when listing items on eBay I tend to search for the product and then click ‘sell similar’ or just ignore the field altogether when listing.

 I’ve spoken about this at length in another article where we look at ways to increase your average listing price.
 Be sure to check it out.

 Send To Auction

 It’s more of a last resort but if you really want a sale consider sending the item to auction.
 Check out our post on ‘What to do with the stuff on eBay that just doesn’t sell‘ for more information.

 However, if you don’t have the above (the right keywords in the title & the correct spelling) then the auction could be a real disappointment!
 Be sure to fix these things first and maybe give it a week or two to take effect.